Convergence Analysis of the Random Bisection Method: Analysis under a uniform prior

 The distribution of the expected scaling factor with respect to $r_0$ is shown in \Cref{fig:explength_beta22}.
 After integrating, the scaling factor is $\mathbb{E}[\ell_1] = \frac{3}{5}$.
-Intuitively, the scaling factor is smaller than in the previous example (uniform cut) because the distribution has a smaller dispersion ($\sigma^2 = \frac{1}{20}$ vs $\sigma^2=\frac{1}{12}$) around the mean.
-Thus, the algorithm is ``closer'' to the deterministic bisection method (scaling factor of exactly $\frac{1}{2}$). \end{example}
+Intuitively, the scaling factor is smaller than in the previous example (uniform cut) because the distribution has a smaller dispersion ($\sigma^2 = \frac{1}{20}$ as opposed to $\sigma^2=\frac{1}{12}$) around the mean.
+Thus, the algorithm is ``closer'' to the deterministic bisection method (scaling factor of exactly $\frac{1}{2}$). \end{ex}

 \end{minipage}

 \end{figure}